good-lly/latticestore-lab/README.md

 ## What is this?

-Daily build journal of LatticeStore - local-first, quantum-safe, E2EE SDK/platform that nobody owns but you.
-No masters.
+Daily build journal of LatticeStore - local-first, PQ-E2EE SDK/platform that nobody owns but you.
+No masters!

 **Status**: 🔥 Everything is on fire (in a good way)